 - Students are to log all clinical clerkship times on the proper form.
-Extended sites are counted as on-site hours because they are supervised by SCNM faculty. - Forms not completed in entirety will not be accepted.
-Check dates, patient contact number, totals, and physician signatures/initials before turning in the form to the Clinical Coordinator - The supervising physician must sign all forms at the end of the quarter. - All forms must be submitted to the Clinical Coordinator by the deadline.
-(See documentation deadline policy noted above.) - Make-up forms must be attached and signed by both the supervising physician and make-up physician.
+Extended sites are counted as on-site hours because they are supervised by Sonoran University faculty. - Forms not completed in entirety will not be accepted.
+Check dates, patient contact number, totals, and provider signatures/initials before turning in the form to the Clinical Coordinator - The supervising provider must sign all forms at the end of the quarter. - All forms must be submitted to the Clinical Coordinator by the deadline.
+(See documentation deadline policy noted above.) - Make-up forms must be attached and signed by both the supervising provider and make-up provider.

-Patient Contact Logs
+(b) Patient Contact Logs

-In order to be eligible for graduation, a student is required to achieve 500 patient contacts.
+To be eligible for graduation, a student is required to achieve 500 patient contacts.

 Throughout the quarter, students are required to log all patient contacts and designate them as Primary, Secondary or Observation as defined in an earlier section.